Understanding why your baby died may be the most pressing question you have.

-Another complementary process for understanding as much as possible about what happened is a hospital review of the care mother and baby received during pregnancy, labour and after birth if your baby died after birth.
-This is a part of standard NHS care and the death of any baby should be reviewed to understand events leading to, and around the death.
+Alongside the post mortem, the hospital will carry out a review of the care mother and baby received during pregnancy, labour and after birth if your baby died after birth.
+This is a part of standard NHS care and the death of every baby should be reviewed to understand as much as possible about events leading to, and around the death.

 There are several different types of review or investigation depending on the circumstances of a baby's death:

-- NHS Serious Incident Investigation (SII), known in Scotland as a Significant Adverse Event Review (SAER) when it's believed something may have gone wrong with the quality of NHS care.
-In England, the Health Safety Investigation Branch may carry out these investigations
+- NHS Serious Incident Investigation (SII), known in Scotland as a Significant Adverse Event Review (SAER), when it's believed something may have gone wrong with the quality of NHS care.
+In England, the Health Safety Investigation Branch (HSIB) may carry out these investigations

 A hospital review of your care using the PMRT

 The death of a baby before or shortly after birth should always be reviewed by the hospital to understand as much as possible what happened.
 This review is designed to support you and other members of your family in understanding why your baby died.
 It is also an opportunity for the hospital to learn any lessons if the care you or your baby received could have been improved.

 Sometimes there’s a further investigation, particularly if something may have gone wrong with NHS care.
 In England this may be an NHS Serious Incident Investigation (SII) or a Health Safety Investigation Branch (HSIB) investigation; in Scotland this may be an NHS Significant Adverse Event Review (SAER).